Business Management

 Learning Outcomes:

-Upon completing this course, students have acquired a comprehensive overview of credit risk management in banking and organizations.
+Upon completing this course, alumni have acquired a comprehensive overview of credit risk management in banking and organizations.
 They are familiar with the legal framework for banking and the challenges that result from considering ESG criteria.
 They, moreover, know the most important methods to identify and gauge credit risk along with risk management tools.
 They understand the structure and effect of credit ratings, can assess these critically and select relevant criteria to assess the financial standing according to the situation at hand.
-Students are aware of current developments resulting particularly from digitalization, sustainability considerations, as well as from changes in the economic and legal environment and are able to adapt credit risk management tools through appropriate change processes.
+Alumni are aware of current developments resulting particularly from digitalization, sustainability considerations, as well as from changes in the economic and legal environment and are able to adapt credit risk management tools through appropriate change processes.
 They understand the relevance of a holistic view of the business as well as the interplay between different types of risk and corporate subdivisions.
-By assuming different perspectives, i.e., banking, company and customer views, students acquire insights that promote developing new solutions and accordingly overcoming new challenges.
+By assuming different perspectives, i.e., banking, company and customer views, alumni acquire insights that promote developing new solutions and accordingly overcoming new challenges.

 Superior module: